jayleighton/rock-paper-scissors-game/README.md

 ## Testing
 - Testing has been completed throughout the development process to ensure that all expected functionality and interactivity is working correctly before moving on to the next section of the website.

+### Testing Tools

 - Validation of the HTML code has also been completed successfully.

 - CSS Validation has been completed at the end of the building process.

 - JavaScript validation has been completed.

+- Button functionality has been tested and is working as expected

 ### W3C Validator
 The W3C validator was used to validate the HTML.